About us

 • Helping people to understand the genital herpes and put it into its proper perspective as a common skin complaint.

-• Running three drop-in session per month: on Zoom and in London.
+• Running four drop-in session per month: on Zoom and in London.
 Herpes support groups allow people to talk about this highly stigmatised condition with others who empathise.

 • Providing leaflets on the most common herpes questions such as ‘How to protect my partner’, ‘Talking to a new partner’ and ‘Pregnancy and childbirth’.
 Subscribers can choose from 12 leaflets.

-• Publishing a quarterly journal SPHERE.
+• Publishing monthly updates for our subscribers, including a quarterly journal SPHERE.
 This covers everything from research news to articles on stress management and our social events.
-See list of back articles.
+See list of articles you can read in back copies of our magazine.

 • Running trials to find out which complementary treatments have a useful effect.